The Christian Manifesto: History

 Y. T. Wu and other Shanghai churchmen were joined by Protestants from the northern regions of China to hold talks with Premier Zhou Enlai in May 1950.
 Some of the other Christian leaders included in the 19-strong delegation were Deng Yuzhi, T. C. Chao, and Jiang Changchuan.
 Three such meetings were arranged, on the 2nd, 6th, and 13th, each lasting several hours.
-On the agenda were, most likely, all four problems of the Church: reliance on foreign funding, irreconcilability of faith and the communist ideology, suspicion towards local party cadres, and resistance to China's friendly ties with the Soviet Union.
+On the agenda were, most likely, all four problems of the Church: reliance on foreign funding, irreconcilability of faith and the communist ideology, suspicion towards local CCP cadres, and resistance to China's friendly ties with the Soviet Union.
 It was, however, the local CCP cadres that were the Church leaders' main concern and the reason they had requested audience with Zhou.

 The churchmen had prepared a letter to Zhou explaining the adversities faced by the Church and likely hoped to get assurances of protection from him.
 Zhou, however, "turned the tables on them", insisting that they came up with a new document that supported the government instead.
 The delegation was forced to cancel its future appointments in the provinces and start working on the manifesto.
 At the final meeting, a first draft manifesto was presented by Wu and approved by the government.
 The manifesto had been largely composed by Wu.
 It is possible that Wu and Zhou had privately agreed on writing the manifesto beforehand.
 Wu was in contact with Zhou throughout drafting, but accusations at home and abroad that Zhou had personally penned the manifesto have proven unsubstantiated.
 Some attributed the work to Chen Xingui of the China Democratic League whose writings were very similar in content.
 Among the Protestant parties concerned, attitudes to the situation varied widely and so writing the manifesto had been "as painstaking as it was controversial".
 Churches in China protested the draft, and Wu was forced to make some changes, although he refused other suggestions on the grounds of time constraints.
 The draft ultimately went through several revisions, some of which were discussed with the leaders of the CCP in Beijing.
 Some members of the clergy were left discontent and they withdrew from the movement led by Wu.
 The manifesto was issued on 28 July.
 Later, on 23 September, it was published on the front page of the People's Daily; with editorials and signatures the release spanned three pages.
 Wide circulation followed.
 Over the subsequent days, the Christian magazine Tian Feng and other newspapers, particularly in Shanghai, published it as well.
 It was the publication in the newspaper of the CCP that made it an authoritative statement, however.
 Both the Chinese Church and foreign missionaries were left out of the process from that point on.
 The publication was accompanied by a campaign among Protestants to collect signatures in support of it.